 Still good value

 Google has killed off the free version of its Apps for business product.
 Google Apps offers gmail, Google Drive and a calendaring service, plus Google’s in-browser word processor, spreadsheet and presentation graphics app.
 All the apps work in a browser.
-At launch, the service was free to organisations with fewer than 20 users …
+At launch, the service was free to organisations with fewer than 20 …

 They have to find a way to make some more money.